 Prof. N.M. van Hemel Remote monitoring of implanted cardiac devices: a plea for a nationwide exploration.
 [Neth Heart J2009;17(11):434]

-Distant monitoring is enabled through web based technology.
-The coded and hidden signals form the PM/ICD device are sent to a website from the providing industry.
+Distant monitoring is enabled through web-based technology.
+The coded and hidden signals from the PM/ICD device are sent to a website from the providing industry.
 From this station they get sent to the hospital to be received by the cardiologist or technician, who analyses, and processes the data and takes necessary steps.
 Patients can be monitored on a regular basis and patients with complaints can make extra transmissions.

 – Ricci RP, Morichelli L, Santini M. Homemonitoring remote control of pacemakers and implantable cardioverter-defibrillator patients in clinical practice: impact on medical management and health-care resource utilization.
 Europace 2008;10:164-70.